cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

-# Register discounted ticket sales
+# Registering discounted ticket sales

 This guide illustrates how to register an UiTPAS discounted ticket sale, from requesting possisble tariffs, to registering the ticket sale and even canceling it if needed.